 - 2,000 AIR MILES sign up bonus after you charge $3,000 in the first three months

-- Earn 1 AIR MILE per $10 spent on all purchases
+- Earn 1 AIR MILE for every $12 spent on all other purchases

 - 15% Discount on all AIR MILES flights in North America with no blackout periods

-- Free membership in Mastercard Airport Experiences provided by LoungeKey, plus two annual passes
+- Free membership in Mastercard Airport Experiences provided by LoungeKey

 - Comprehensive travel insurance